ianmkim/snnpp/README.md

 The main idea behind a spiking neural network is that instead of real valued inputs, SNN process spatial and time-dependent input stream of 0s and 1s that more efficiently encode information.
 The network implemented here is a dense, feed-forward, single-layer, and unsupervized network that possess both generative and discriminative abilities.

+The implementation was based on [this paper](https://link.springer.com/article/10.1186/s13640-015-0059-4) and this python [reference implementation](https://github.com/Shikhargupta/Spiking-Neural-Network).
+This implementation offers massive speed ups and an extensible shared library that can be used and embedded in other C++ or python applications.
+As well as offering additional visualization features

 # Results
 The network was trained and tested on the MNIST dataset, which is higher dimensional than the SEMION dataset the original paper and code were trained on.
 However, despite this additional challenge, the network was able to learn representations to all classes of the MNIST dataset out of 30 output neurons.
 Because this is a single layer SNN, we can use the weights to directly generate representations of these digits and reconstruct them into actual images.
 Some sample images are listed below: